Toronto Municipal Licensing & Standards Division: Criticisms

 The MLS has been criticized for body-rub parlors and 'holistic centers' that are officially licensed by the MLS but often advertise erotic massages that violate city bylaws and are part of sex trafficking.
 In 2018, the Toronto Police created a working group in partnership with the MLS to identify long-term support and services for sex trafficking survivors and to develop prevention strategies.

 The MLS is also in charge of regulating the use of fireworks in Toronto, where the sale and use of fireworks is only allowed without a permit on two civic holidays: Canada Day and Victoria Day.
-However a growing push from the various multicultural communities of Toronto have urged a change to the bylaws that allow fireworks at holidays such as Lunar New Year and Diwali.
-Conversely, other residents of Toronto have pushed for more stringent enforcement of illegal fireworks prior to Canada Day.
+However a growing push from the various multicultural communities of Toronto has urged a change to the bylaws to allow fireworks at holidays such as Lunar New Year and Diwali.
+Other residents of Toronto have pushed for more stringent enforcement of illegal fireworks prior to Canada Day.